 - Slits at the beginning of the digestive tract (the pharynx) that allow filter-feeding and gas exchange; and

 They show features of chordates clearly in the larvae stage, while adults show more like invertebrates than chordates.

 - The body shows variation in size and form.

 - Unsegmented body, absence of a tail

 - The body is covered by a test.
 It is formed by tunicine which is rallied to cellulose.
 Hence the name Tunicata

-- The body wall of urochordates shows one layered epidermis, the dermis is made by connective tissue and muscles, and atrial epithelium.
+- The body wall of urochordates shows one layered epidermis, the dermis is made by connective tissue and muscles, and the atrial epithelium.

 - Celome is absent in tunicates.

-- The atrial cavity surrounds the pharynx, into this cavity the gill slits, anus, and genital ducts will Open.
+- The atrial cavity surrounds the pharynx, and into this cavity, the gill slits, anus, and genital ducts will Open.
 It opens through the atrial aperture.

 - In urochordates Ciliary mode of feeding is common

 - The respiratory system in tunicates contains gills in the pharyngeal wall.

 - The nervous system of tunicates is represented by a single dorsal ganglion in the adult

 - Excretion in Urochordates is by nephrocytes